Baqend/guide/src/index.md

         <td>near('location', &lt;geo point&gt;, 1000)</td>
         <td><a href="http://docs.mongodb.org/manual/reference/operator/query/nearSphere/">$nearSphere</a></td>
         <td>GeoPoint</td>
-        <td>The geo point of the object must be within the maximum distance in meters to the given GeoPoint.
+        <td>The geo point of the object has to be within the maximum distance in meters to the given GeoPoint.
-        Returns from nearest to farthest.</td>
+        Returns from nearest to furthest.</td>
     </tr>
     <tr>
         <td>withinPolygon('location', &lt;geo point list&gt;)</td>
         <td><a href="http://docs.mongodb.org/manual/reference/operator/query/nearSphere/">$geoWithin</a></td>
         <td>GeoPoint</td>
-        <td>The geo point of the object must be contained within the given polygon.</td>
+        <td>The geo point of the object has to be contained within the given polygon.</td>
     </tr>
 </table>

 ## Sort

-It ist possible to sort the query result for one or more attributes.
-The attributes to sort for can be set with the query builder too.
-Lets sort our query results by name:
+It is possible to sort the query result for one or more attributes.
+The query builder can be used to set after which attributes the result shall be sorted.
+Let's sort our query results by name:
 ```js
 DB.Todo.find()
     .matches('name', /^My Todo/)